mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /81-Frappe_Fields.md

 #### 15. Link
 **Purpose**: Link to another DocType

+**What it is:** A Link field creates a relationship between two DocTypes.
+It stores a reference (the document name/ID) to another document, enabling you to connect documents together.

+**How it works:**
+- **Stores reference**: Link fields store the document name (ID) of the linked document, not the full document data
+- **Validates existence**: Frappe ensures the linked document exists before saving
+- **Shows dropdown**: In forms, Link fields show a searchable dropdown with available documents
+- **Creates relationship**: Enables querying related documents and maintaining referential integrity

+**Database Storage:**
+- Link fields are stored as `VARCHAR(140)` columns
+- Stores the document name (e.g., "_Test Customer", "CUST-00001")
+- No foreign key constraint (Frappe handles relationships in application layer)

 **Properties**:
 - `options`: **Required** - DocType name to link to
+  - Must be a valid DocType name
+  - Example: `"options": "Customer"` links to Customer DocType
+  - Case-sensitive: Must match exact DocType name

 - `link_filters`: JSON filters for dropdown
+  - Filters which documents appear in the dropdown
+  - Format: JSON array of filter conditions
+  - Example: Only show active customers: `[{"fieldname": "status", "condition": "=", "value": "Active"}]`
+  - Applied when loading dropdown options

 - `ignore_user_permissions`: Bypass user permissions
+  - When `1`, shows all documents regardless of user permissions
+  - When `0` (default), respects user permission restrictions
+  - Use carefully - can expose data users shouldn't see

 - `remember_last_selected_value`: Remember selection
+  - When `1`, remembers last selected value for this field
+  - Pre-fills field with last selection when creating new document
+  - Improves data entry speed for frequently used values

 - `fetch_from`: Fetch fields from linked document
+  - Automatically copies values from linked document
+  - Format: `"link_fieldname.source_fieldname"`
+  - Example: `"fetch_from": "customer.email"` copies email from Customer

 **Example**:
 ```json